Shadrock/online-python-course/Final_project/README.md

 # Final Project
+The final project will require you to complete:
+- two Python scripts (including comment codes within the script),
+- a short 600 – 800 word write up about both scripts, and
+- delivery via a Github repository.

-The final project will require you to complete two Python scripts (including comment codes within the script) a short 600 – 800 word write up about both scripts, and delivery via a Github repository.
-You should submit a short (100 – 150 word) description of the script you plan to, which I’ll approve by the next day.
+Script 1 will be like a lab: you will receive a script and instructions about how to modify it.
+Script 2 will be something you develop on your own.
+You should submit a short (100 – 150 word) description of the script you plan to develop for script 2, which I’ll approve by the next day.
 Once you’re are approved: start coding!

 **Documentation is absolutely critical:** you should have a clear comment block at the top of all scripts with author, date, Python version, input/output information as well as several comments within your code to explain what each part of it does.